 Video: Tour & Info Barcelona

 The craic is always 'ninety' at St George's Market in our beloved Belfast, and anytime we're over that way we make a beeline for its outstanding local food, live music and cafe culture.
-This year it's 2016: Northern Ireland's Year of Food and Drink, so from small to large, traditional to experimental and everyone in between, the food producers are out in force at this charming Victorian markethall with exciting and fabulous quality foodstuffs.
+From small to large, traditional to experimental and everyone in between, the food producers are out in force at this charming Victorian markethall with exciting and fabulous quality foodstuffs.

-A good year to visit Belfast if you haven't had the good fortune to do so already, or simply visit again to experience the buzz anew!
+As Belfast has been named the top place to visit this year by Lonely Planet, it's a good year to visit if you haven't had the good fortune to do so already, or simply visit again to experience the buzz anew!